adamsilver/fdpb/03-book-a-flight.md

 Notes:

-- Notice `e.currentTarget` in the event listener function.
-This is the option that the user clicked.
-Referencing `e.target` would give you the container which isn't helpful.
+- Notice how we're retrieving the clicked option using `e.currentTarget`.
+Referencing `e.target` would have given us the delegate (menu container) which isn't helpful.
+When you're using event delegation, you'll mostly be referencing the current target.
-- The option is then handed over to the `selectsuggestion()` method which is used to populate the text box and hidden select box value accordingly.
-- Finally, the menu is hidden and the text box is focused.
+- The option is handed over to the `selectOption()` method which calls `setValue()` to populate the text box and hidden select box accordingly.
+After that, the menu is hidden and the text box is focused.

 The same routine is executed when the user presses <kbd>Space</kbd> or <kbd>Enter</kbd> on the keyboard.
 The rest of the keyboard interactions are summed up below.